-Maggie McNulty: Formerly UK & Ireland Press Officer for the Normandy Tourist Board, it was Maggie’s idea to launch a dedicated food blog back in 2015, and a lot of heart and soul went into writing a great many lively blog posts.
-So dedicated was Maggie to this project that the culinary adventures she had in Normandy during her two years with us are still feeding the blog to this day – that’s quite a legacy!
-Maggie is now working as an Account Manager in the travel PR section of Four Communications in London.
+Maggie McNulty: The former Press Officer at the Normandy Tourist Board, it was Maggie’s idea to launch a dedicated food blog back in 2015, and a lot of heart and soul went into writing a great many lively blog posts.
+So dedicated was Maggie to this project that all the foodie fun she had in Normandy during her two years with us are still feeding the blog to this day – that’s quite a legacy!
+Maggie is now working as an Account Manager for Four Communications in London.

 Alison Weatherhead: Originally from the West Midlands, Alison moved to Normandy 20 years ago with her husband and has since set up home and had two children just south of Vire, home to the famous andouille sausage.
 As the UK & Ireland Marketing Manager for the Normandy Tourist Board, Alison is passionate about promoting everything that her adopted region has to offer, and in her spare time she loves cooking wonderful Norman produce fresh from the local market and enjoying the fruits of her labour.

 Marie Buchet: Born in Caen, Marie is a top Normandy ambassador for anyone curious about Norman food.
 Always ready to share her love of the region with the world, Marie cares passionately about small-scale producers and the importance of food transparency.
-She enjoys visiting Normandy schools to teach pupils about all the tasty food for which their region is known, and has been to many a food festival in her time!
-Marie is currently working for the Normandy Tourist Board in London as a trainee.
+She enjoys visiting local schools to teach pupils about Norman gastronomy, and has been to many a food festival in her time!
+Marie spent the summer of 2017 working for the Normandy Tourist Board in London as a trainee.

-William Crossley: Freelance travel writer and fervent Francophile William writes regularly for the Oxford Times and was pleased to accompany the Normandy Tourist Board on its annual Normandy Foodie group press trip in 2016, where he enjoyed savouring all that the region has to offer, from cider and cheese to steak and black pudding!
+William Crossley: Freelance travel writer and fervent Francophile William writes regularly for the Oxford Times and was pleased to accompany the Normandy Tourist Board on its annual Normandy Foodie group press trip in 2016, where he enjoyed savouring all that the region has to offer, from saffron and cider to cheese and black pudding!
 To read more about William on his travels, visit the Oxford Times website.

 For more information on food and drink in Normandy, visit the Normandy Tourist Board website.